 Research

-My main research interest is free will and moral responsibility.
-I am particularly interested in the relationship between these topics and, more generally, the relationship between the metaphysics of agency and ethics broadly construed.
-My current work is motivated by a concern for the kind of metaphysical-existential outlook inherent in a broadly naturalistic and compatibilist picture of human agency.
-My work on the metaphysics of free will focuses on how ontological considerations play a role in the current free will debate, including the metaphysics of abilities and their relationship to dispositions, causation, and the laws of nature.
-In ethics and moral psychology, I am interested in the role that emotions play in interpersonal morality and how emotions can help or hinder our moral agency.
-I am also interested in the ethics of praise and blame and how the metaphysics of free will intersects with social and political philosophy.
-Please see below for more information about my published journal articles, book chapters, book reviews, and some work in progress.
+My main research interest is free will and moral responsibility, and more generally, the relationship between the metaphysics of agency and normativity.
+My current work is centered around the metaphysical-existential outlook inherent in a broadly naturalistic and compatibilist picture of human agency.
+In metaphysics and action theory, my research has focused on two themes: reductionism and the metaphysics of abilities, especially how abilities relate to dispositions, causation, and counterfactuals.
+In ethics and moral psychology, my research focuses on the ethics of praise and blame, whether the aptness of certain moral emotions requires agentive control, and how emotions can help or hinder our agency.
+My research also often intersects with (or directly addresses) issues in the philosophy of mind, philosophy of religion, and social and political philosophy.
+Please see below for more information about my published journal articles and book chapters, book reviews, and public philosophy.

 Forthcoming.
 American Philosophical Quarterly.